 T Levels are qualifications, equivalent to A levels, at level 3.
 They are intended to provide enough training in one or more occupations to enable a learner to get a job.
 The content of the qualifications is based on the same standards used for apprenticeships.

-The first T Levels aren’t ready yet, so we won’t identify the occupations they cover on the maps until later in the year.
+We are planning to represent T Levels and the occupations they cover on the maps later this year.

 Please note that some level 3 occupations have been identified by the post-16 skills plan as being appropriate solely for apprenticeships.